auth0/lock/README.md

 If you set the [auth.autoParseHash](#authentication-options) option to `false`, you'll need to call this method to complete the authentication flow.
 This method is useful when you're using a client-side router that uses a `#` to handle urls (angular2 with `useHash` or react-router with `hashHistory`).
 - **hash {String}**: The hash fragment received from the redirect.
 - **callback {Function}**: Will be invoked after the parse is done.
-Has an error (if any) as the first argument and the authentication result as the second one.
+Has an error (if any) as the first argument and the authentication result as the second argument.
 If there is no hash available, both arguments will be `null`.

 #### Example